st-keller/kiss/README.md

 If done right, this three elements should lead to an environment, which will enable you to do, what i use to call **"programming exponentially"**: An environment where everything you create can be combined easily with every other thing already created (given the same abstraction-level).
 An environment where you can build a higher abstraction-Level without loosing combinability.
 Where everything you do helps to do the next step more effectivly and so gives you an ever increasing development-speed.

 Up to today this never worked.
 Neither did I get this "ever increasing speed' nor did i ever find such an environment.
-Perhaps such a thing is just impossible.
-Then ther is no hope.
+Perhaps such a thing is just impossible and there is nothing to hope for.

-But an other explanation may be, that combineability never got sufficienty good.
-And maybe things never were simple enough to allow this: After all you can combine things freely if and only if you have verey simple building blocks at hand.
+An other explanation may be, that combineability never was taken serioulsy and never got sufficienty good enough.
+And maybe things never were simple enough to allow for this: After all you can combine things freely if and only if you have verey simple building blocks at hand.
+That's exactly why we should care about simplicity!

 > BTW: If you don't like to read SICP you can watch the lessons, starting with that one:
 >